mikekamminga/brutal-honesty-handbook/book/10_love_and_friendship.md

 </details>

 An honest relationship isn't a conflict-free one.
-It is one where conflict is handled cleanly, ruptures are repaired, and the connection becomes deeper and more resilient than anything built on a foundation of polite lies.
+It is one where conflict is handled cleanly, ruptures are repaired (see Chapter 9 for universal repair skills), and the connection becomes deeper and more resilient than anything built on a foundation of polite lies.